dmazin/dmazin.github.io/_posts/2023-09-19-papa-memorial.md

 After that we chased Eamon around on the beach for a bit and took the train to Gatwick and said goodbye.
 All in all, I think we spent three hours together.

 I came home that day, and I thought: one day papa will die.
 And I will wish that I could spend just three more hours with him.
 And I knew, even then, somehow, that those three hours in Brighton were exactly that.

-***

-Finally, I’d like to say something to mama.
-Mama, I have lost my father, but you have lost your partner.
-I feel your pain.
-At the same time, despite your pain, this week you have been a source of strength, stability, and comfort.
-Thank you mama.

-And I’d also like to thank you all again for being here, for sharing in our pain, yes, but also our celebration of papochka.